sbwww/DeeBERT/README.md

 ## Citation

-Please cite our paper if you find the repository useful:
+Please cite the original paper if DeeBERT is used:

 ```
 @inproceedings{xin-etal-2020-deebert,
     title = "{D}ee{BERT}: Dynamic Early Exiting for Accelerating {BERT} Inference",